IoTCrawler/Framework/docs/source/tutorials/sensor_integration.rst

 Sensor Integration
 ==================
-In this section we provide and example on how to include sensor data into the IoTCrawler framework.
-The sourcecode for this example can be accessed ad https://github.com/IoTCrawler/iotcrawler-samples/tree/master/sensorintegration.
+In this section, we provide and example on how to include sensor data into the IoTCrawler framework.
+The sourcecode for this example can be accessed at https://github.com/IoTCrawler/iotcrawler-samples/tree/master/sensorintegration.

-This example 'translates' CityProbe date available at https://www.opendata.dk/city-of-aarhus/bymiljo-aarhus-cityprobe into the IoTCrawler information model.
+This example 'translates' CityProbe data available at https://www.opendata.dk/city-of-aarhus/bymiljo-aarhus-cityprobe into the IoTCrawler information model.
 The information model can be found at ...